tigattack/blog.tiga.tech/content/posts/new-car-bmw-335i-e92/index.md

 Unlike most cars I view, it was actually even better than I expected.

 The service history checked out, the paintwork was near-perfect considering the age, the brakes, suspension, and other running gear looked and felt to be in great condition (well, mostly...
-I'll talk about that in a bit), and, as best as I could tell, the engine and gearbox seemed to be great condition.
+I'll talk about that in a bit), and, as best as I could tell, the engine and gearbox seemed to be in great condition.

 One exception was a small oil leak from the oil cooler, but that's an easy fix, as you'll see if you keep reading 😉